neuralmagic/sparseml/integrations/huggingface-transformers/README.md

     --task text_classification
 ```

+The command creates a deployment folder in your local directory, which contains the ONNX file and necessary Hugging Face tokenizer and configuration files.

-### DeepSparse Engine Deployment
+### DeepSparse Deployment

-Now that the model is in an ONNX format, it is ready for deployment with the DeepSparse Engine.
+Now that the model is in an ONNX format, it is ready for deployment with the DeepSparse.

 Run the following command to install it: